joelwhuff/liverider/README.md

-LiveRider is a live/multiplayer version of FreeRider built using of tomiy's [OpenRider](https://github.com/tomiy/openrider)
+LiveRider is a live/multiplayer version of FreeRider built on top of tomiy's [OpenRider](https://github.com/tomiy/openrider)

 # How to run